chenmc1/codonPreference/README.md

 - If you start with raw reads, be sure to process it and assembly your reads into assemblies in fasta format using some proper pipeline.
 Otherwise you can jump to next step directly.
 - Prepare your_organism_cds.fasta files using "transdecoder" or other similar CDS estimating packages.
-- Run the codonCount.py script, see the usage manual below.
+- Counted frequency of codons and its bias in the cds fasta file.
-- Collect your codon count result downstream analysis.
+- Searched for tRNA genes in genomic sequence via tRNAscan-SE.
-- Searching for tRNA genes in genomic sequence.
+- Calculated the expression levels ("fpkm") of tRNA genes in your genome.
-- Correlation analysis on codon bias of each anmino acid and tRNA copy numbers.
+- Correlation analysis on codon bias of each anmino acid, tRNA gene copy numbers and tRNA gene expression levels.
-- Save result and plot the correlation.
+- Saved result and plot the correlation.
 ##
 Dependencies and Requirements:
 ###